THZoria/MangaPlanner/README.md

 - The second displays only the mangas you've added to the combo list.

 # How it works
-This requires the use of Python, as well as a certain module asyncio, pyppeteer, beautifulsoup4 and requests Install the requirements:
+This requires the use of Python, as well as a certain module asyncio, pyppeteer, beautifulsoup4, schedule and requests Install the requirements:

 ```sh